zach-zabetakis/DQC/data/README.md

 `(J) ability` - spell or skill that this shield mimics if used as an item

+## Recruits

+Monster recruits that may fight alongside you if you gain their trust and have in your possession a token of control.

+`(A) name` - nickname given to this monster

+`(B) species` - monster type, corresponds with name in monster file

+`(C) owner` - player controller, corresponds with name in character file

+`(D) status` - semicolon separated list of status ailments

+`(E) effects` - semicolon separated list of current in-battle spell/skill effects

+`(F) curr_HP` - current HP value.
+When HP reaches 0 the recruit is lost forever

+`(G) curr_MP` - current MP value.
+Required to cast spells

 ## Skill

 Special skills that can grant the user a variety of abilities.
 Note that flavor text is for display purpose only.